wes-chen/build-a-website/lesson-08/README.md

-# Make a navbar
+# Add pages to your website

-This page will have content soon.
+This page will have content soon